Ami1604/AmitOS-Kernel/README.md

 AmitOS is a 32-bit monolithic kernel developed as part of a 5-week Design Challenge.
 It demonstrates the fundamental principles of operating system design, including the transition from Real Mode to Protected Mode, GDT configuration, and basic hardware abstraction.

 📄 Final Technical Report
-The complete research paper and documentation are available here.
+The complete research paper and documentation are available here * [📄 View the Final Technical Report](./AmitOS-Kernel_Report.pdf).
 It covers the literature review, implementation methodology, and testing results.